 systemctl --user status pipewire

 Expected output should show active (running).
-If PipeWire is not running, start it:
+If PipeWire is stopped, start it:

 systemctl --user start pipewire

-For Flatpak installations, also ensure Slack has permission to access audio devices.
-In some cases, Flatpak sandboxing may require explicit permissions through Flatseal or the Flatpak permissions system.
+For Flatpak installations, Slack may need explicit permission to access audio devices.
+Grant it through Flatseal or the flatpak override command.

 Remove DNF Repository Installation